Planning family holidays with children

 International holidays with kids

-Staying healthy can be a challenge when you’re heading overseas.
-Talk to your doctor or a travel clinic about the vaccinations and medications you’ll need for your destination.
+Staying well is a priority when you’re on holidays.
+Talk to your doctor or a travel clinic about the vaccinations and medicines you’ll need for your destination.

 It’s a good idea to get children, particularly young children, immunised well in advance.
 If your children are too young for the necessary vaccinations, consider postponing your trip.
 If a child has a cold, check with your GP that it’s OK for them to fly.